eclipse-archived/ceylon-lang.org/documentation/1.0/tour/named-arguments.md

         };
     }

+Even though this looks like some kind of templating language, it's just an ordinary expression.

 ### implementation note <!-- m5 -->

 This library does not yet exist!
 Why not [get involved](/community) in developing the Ceylon platform?

 ## There's more...